Anu1996rag/Anu1996rag/README.md

 ## Am a student and an AI/ML Enthusiast !

 - 🔭 I’m currently working in an organization as a Trainee
-- 🌱 Currently learning creating Web RESTful APIs using Flask
+- 🌱 Currently learning creating Web RESTful APIs using Flask and Django
-- 🥅 2020 Goals: To improve coding practices
+- 🥅 2021 Goals: Achieving excellence
 - ⚡ Fun fact: I love to dance and trek !!!

 ### Connect with me: